 Our School Coordinators were appointed in 2017 and their role within the schools is vitally important to promoting the equality, diversity and inclusion agenda out to staff and students in the schools.
 They have a key role in supporting the staff and students in their Schools and the providing direction to the School Management Team in relation to day to day equality matters

-Many of the Coordinators are also the Athena SWAN representatives for their school and some are Athena SWAN role models.
+Many of the Coordinators are also the Athena Swan representatives for their school and some are Athena Swan role models.

 Equality Impact Assessment

-Athena SWAN is a charter that recognises and celebrates good practice towards the advancement of gender equality.
-We have been involved in the Athena SWAN Charter Mark programme for a number of years now and the University and several of our Schools hold Bronze Awards.
-The Athena SWAN committees are part of our School Equality and Diversity Committees and a number of our Equality and Diversity Coordinators are assessors for Athena SWAN applications.
-We also have a dedicated Athena SWAN Coordinator, who supports Schools with their applications and action planning.
+Athena Swan is a charter that recognises and celebrates good practice towards the advancement of gender equality.
+We have been involved in the Athena Swan Charter Mark programme for a number of years now and the University and several of our Schools hold Bronze Awards.
+The Athena Swan committees are part of our School Equality and Diversity Committees and a number of our Equality and Diversity Coordinators are assessors for Athena Swan applications.
+We also have a dedicated Athena Swan Coordinator, who supports Schools with their applications and action planning.

-ECU Race Charter
+Advance HE Race Charter

-The University will be applying for the ECU Race Charter Mark and our BME Staff Network lead on that.
+The University will be applying for the Advance HE Race Charter Mark and our BME Staff Network lead on that.
 For our students and staff who are black and minority ethnic (BME) it is important that they know they are fully supported by the University and the Charter Mark is one way of showing our commitment to them and the University community.

 We are members of Stonewall, supporting and actively promoting equality in the workplace for LGBT people.
 Our LGBT+ Staff Network develop our annual application for the Workplace Equality Index and partner with the LGBT+ Society to promote LGBT+ equality and events, such as LGBT History Month.